viebel/kids.klipse.tech/_posts/2016-06-18-programming-kids-2.md

 For that, we are going to use again the **3 steps of an expression** that we introduced in [previous chapter]({% post_url 2016-01-01-programming-kids-1%}):

-1. First, you need to tell the computer that you want him to execute something.
+1. First, you need to tell the computer that you want it to execute something.
 For that you use the parenthesis: `()`.
 The computer will execute for you the content of the parenthesis.

-2. Then, you need to tell him what `operation` you want him to execute: in our case, the operation is the multiplication.
+2. Then, you need to tell the computer what `operation` you want it to execute: in our case, the operation is the multiplication.

-3. Finally, you need to tell him what are the details of the `operation`: the `operands`.
+3. Finally, you need to tell the computer what are the details of the `operation`: the `operands`.
 In our case, the `operands` are: `(+ 3 4)` and `5`.

 Combining all of that, we get: